learn-co-students/js-weather-api-ajax-001/README.md

 resources: 2
 ---

-# AJAX Visualization of Weather
+# AJAX Visualization of NYC's Temperature

 ## Objectives
 * Build a page that uses data from the [Weather Underground](http://www.wunderground.com/weather/api/) to render a line chart using [Chart.js](http://chartkick.com/).
 It should look something like the picture below.